How the Housing Authority Operates

 - Under certain circumstances, if authorized by the Housing Authority, a family may use its voucher to purchase a modest home.

-In Fiscal Year 2012, RAD administered a total of 5,535 vouchers, approximately 215 Moderate Rehabilitation units and 104 Project-Based vouchers.
+In Fiscal Year 2019, RAD administered a total of 5,837 vouchers and 172 Moderate Rehabilitation units.

 Take a Tour of the Housing Authority, Redevelopment Authority and the Department of Housing and Community Development Projects Throughout the County